Macedonian Alliance for European Integration: History

-2011 Census

 In 2011, Macedonian Alliance for European Integration informed the mediums that Macedonians in Albania will boycott the Albanian Census of 2011.
 Also, the party denied the results, based on the Census Law Amendments approved by the Albanian Parliament that established a fine of $1,000 to each person declaring unreal or partial data, specifically declaring ethnicity different to what is written in the birth certificate.

+In August 2023, Vasil Sterjovski was unanimously re-elected as the party's president.
+The party became a member of the European Free Alliance in March 2024.

 Electoral results

 2007 local elections

 The party participated in 2007 Albanian local election, obtaining 1.086 votes (0,08%) and gaining 4 councillor mandates: 1 in Trebisht and 3 in Liqenas, and Edmond Temelko with 1.468 votes supported by PS, LSI, PSD, PDS and AD was elected as mayor of the Liqenas Commune.

 2009 parliamentary elections

 The party participated in the 2009 Albanian parliamentary election and entered a coalition with the Democratic Party of Albania of prime minister Sali Berisha.

 2011 local elections

 In the 2011 local elections of Albania, the Macedonian Party president Edmond Temelko was re-elected as the mayor of the Liqenas Commune.
 The party received a plurality in two municipalities, Liqenas (28.5%) and Trebisht (19.6%).
 The party also received a significant percentage of votes in Bilisht, Pirg, and other regions bordering the Republic of Macedonia.